-The cost of an education may include some indirect costs.
+The cost of an education may include some direct and indirect costs.
+The costs for tuition, books, and supplies can be found on the webpage for the student's chosen career major.
 For federal student aid purposes, the Financial Aid Office estimates the additional indirect costs to determine the student’s total cost of attendance:

-- Room and board for a student living without a parent: $760/month
+- Room and board for a student living without a parent: $866/month

-- Room and board for a student living with a parent: $190/month
+- Room and board for a student living with a parent: $216/month

 These costs are based on the average living expenses as determined by College Board.